Immunology: MCQ on Immune Tolerance & Autoimmunity

 d) Lymphoproliferative syndrome

-7) The antibody generated against the intrinsic factor in the gastric tissue leads to which of the following condition?
+7) The antibody generated against the intrinsic factor in the gastric tissue leads to which of the following conditions?

 a) Goodpasture syndrome